The Complexity of Resilience Problems via Valued Constraint Satisfaction: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We formulated a general hardness condition for VCSPs of valued structures with an oligomorphic automorphism group and a new polynomial-time tractability result.
-We use the latter to resolve a resilience problem whose complexity was left open in the literature and conjecture that our conditions exactly capture the hard and easy resilience problems for conjunctive queries (under bag semantics), respectively.
+We use the latter to resolve the resilience problem for a conjunctive query whose complexity was left open in the literature and conjecture that our conditions exactly capture the hard and easy resilience problems for conjunctive queries (under bag semantics), respectively.
 In fact, a full classification of resilience problems for conjunctive queries based on our approach seems feasible, but requires further research, as discussed in the following.

 We have proved that if $\Gamma$ is a valued structure with an oligomorphic automorphism group and $R$ is a valued relation in the smallest valued relational clone that contains the valued relations of $\Gamma$, then $R$ is preserved by all fractional polymorphisms of $\Gamma$ (Lemma~\ref{lem:easy}).
 We do not know whether the converse is true.
 It is known to hold for the special cases of finite-domain valued structures~\cite{CohenCooperJeavonsVCSP,FullaZivny} and for classical relational structures with $0$-$\infty$ valued relations (CSP setting) having an oligomorphic automorphism group~\cite{BodirskyNesetril}.